Quick Facts about UCLA

 Our undergraduates have the opportunity to be directly involved in research, and can get hands-on experience by pursuing internships.
 Opportunities to study, travel and work abroad are also available.

-Faculty include five Nobel Laureates and more than 300 Fulbright Scholarship awardees, and more than 280 Guggenheim Fellows.
+Faculty include six Nobel Laureates and more than 300 Fulbright Scholarship awardees, and more than 280 Guggenheim Fellows.
 UCLA's professors are among the most esteemed and sought after research professionals in their fields worldwide; they also teach undergraduate courses and are accessible to students.

 Campus Safety/Crime Statistics